The Boat Race 1912

-The 69th Boat Race took place on 30 March 1912 with a re-row on 1 April.
-Held annually, the event is a side-by-side rowing race between crews from the Universities of Oxford and Cambridge along the River Thames.
-Oxford went into the race as reigning champions, having won the previous year's race.
-Umpired by former Cambridge rower Frederick I. Pitman, this year's race ended with Cambridge sinking and Oxford waterlogged.
-Pitman declared the result as "No Race" and in the subsequent re-row on the following Monday, the race was won by Oxford by six lengths.
-Oxford's fourth consecutive victory took the overall record in the event to 38-30 in their favour.
+The 69th Boat Race was a side-by-side rowing race between crews from the Universities of Oxford and Cambridge along the River Thames which took place on 30 March 1912, with a re-row on 1 April 1912.
+The event is held annually between the universities.
+Oxford went into the race as reigning champions, having won The Boat Race 1911.
+Umpired by former Cambridge rower Frederick I. Pitman, the first running of the race ended with Cambridge sinking and Oxford waterlogged.
+Pitman declared the result as "No Race", and in the subsequent re-row the following Monday, the race was won by Oxford by six lengths.
+Oxford's fourth consecutive victory made the overall record in the event 38-30 in their favour (the 34th edition, The Boat Race 1877, had ended in a dead heat and so was not counted towards either team's total).